-The first thing to say is that WCAG 2.1 is an update to 2.0, so everything from WCAG 2.0 is just the same but there are 17 new "criteria" added (content requirements).
+The first thing to say is that WCAG 2.1 is an update to 2.0, so everything from WCAG 2.0 is just the same but there are 17 new “criteria” added (content requirements).
 That takes it to a total of 78, of which 51 are now at level A or AA.
-(See Web accessibility guidelines and how to use them for an overview of the guideline structure).

 The new guidelines are sourced primarily from three sub-groups (task forces) of the Accessibility Guidelines working group: Cognitive, Low Vision and Mobile.
 Although there is some overlap in who benefits from each criterion, I’ll use those groupings below.

 Please note, many of the links below go to more extensive documentation about each success criteria, so if you aren’t sure about something, follow the link.

 Cognitive and Learning Disabilities

 The “COGA” task force have done a huge amount of research and work on requirements for people with Cognitive and Learning disabilities (see the Gap Analysis), however, the requirements were the most difficult to fit into the WCAG 2.x model.